openstreetmap-polska/osmapa-garmin/README.md

 # osmapa-garmin

+A complete environment setup for producing and sharing maps of Poland for Garmin GPS receivers using OpenStreetMap data, called OSMapaPL (available at https://garmin.osmapa.pl).

-This is a toolchain  (mkgmap, mkgmap styles, TYP files and helper scripts) used to compile Garmin maps of Poland called OSMapa (available at http://garmin.osmapa.pl).
+It consists of a toolchain (mkgmap, mkgmap styles, TYP files and helper scripts) used to compile maps, helper scripts to automate the process and code for a webpage to ditribute the maps.

-## Requirements
+## Requirements for the toolchain

 ### Windows